ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 * 79 + (-46)
 * -97 + 96

-Represent the following two-bytes integers in two's complement and add them:
+Represent the following two-byte integers in two's complement and add them:

 * 12868 + (-1219)
 ```